The Vaccine Pioneers

 Dr. Maurice Hilleman

 The scientists who made giant strides in the fight against viral diseases included Jonas Salk and Albert Sabin.
-Dr. Maurice Hilleman, who led Merck’s Department of Virus and Cell Biology from 1956 to 1984, also belonged to that distinguished group of vaccine pioneers.
-Credited with helping to develop more than forty vaccines, Dr. Hilleman’s passionate commitment continues to inspire scientists in medical research laboratories to this day.
+Dr. Maurice Hilleman, who led Merck’s Department of Virus and Cell Biology from 1957 to 1984, also belonged to that distinguished group of vaccine pioneers.
+Credited with helping to develop more than 40 experimental and licensed human and animal vaccines, Dr. Hilleman’s passionate commitment continues to inspire scientists in medical research laboratories to this day.

 Dr. Hilleman was born and raised on a farm in Montana.
 It was a hard life, but a farm background was a great foundation for his later work.
 “When you are brought up on a farm, you have a lot of general knowledge,” he said.
 After graduating from the University of Chicago with a doctorate in microbiology and chemistry, Hilleman chose to work at a pharmaceutical company instead of academia.